shashwathv/kenxsearch-web/README.md

-# kenxsearch-web
+# KenXSearch Web

-Marketing website for [KenxSearch](https://github.com/shashwathv/kenxsearch) — Circle to Search for Linux.
+Marketing website for [KenXSearch](https://github.com/shashwathv/kenxsearch) — Circle to Search for Linux.

-Built with **Next.js 14** (App Router, static export).
+Built with **Next.js 16** (App Router, static export), React 18, and Three.js (for the PixelBlast background effect).
 Deployable to Vercel in one click.

 ---